Belmullet: 19th century

 People along these routes lobbied for the railway lines to pass through their district.
 However the merchants of Belmullet were more skeptical and feared that the introduction of a railway line would adversely affect their trading position, putting Ballina within easy reach of the population.
-Plans for a railway to Blacksod, which would have served trans-Atlantic shipping, were therefore postponed.
+Plans for a Blacksod railway terminus, which would have served trans-Atlantic shipping, were therefore postponed.
 Many still pressed the authorities for a rail line, and this movement gained momentum during the latter days of the First World War, when it was proposed that a line would improve lines of communication between both London and Canada, and between London and the United States.
 However, when the war ended in 1918, the hopes for a railway service to Blacksod ended with it.
 In the early 1920, the Sligo Steam Navigation Company ran weekly sailings between Belmullet, Sligo and Liverpool.

 In July 1865, two local men – Richard Barrett and James Hogan were found guilty of piracy.
-They were convicted of plundering the schooner Elizabeth McClure of Indian meal near ar the island of Iniskee.
-Both men were sentenced to five years hard labor.
+They were convicted of plundering the schooner Elizabeth McClure of Indian meal near the island of Iniskea.
+Both men were sentenced to five years hard labour.

 Belmullet established a monthly cattle fair, and the town began to take trade from An Geatta Mór.
 The Bingham family fought back, but their village was more or less deserted by the cattle traders by the late 19th century.